rpmuller/ePubs/WP1.md

 uphold the constitution, and the ephors then swore to uphold the kings so long as they remained true to their oath.
-When either king went on a warlike expedition, two ephors accompanied him to watch over his behaviour.
+When either king went on a warlike expedition, two ephors accompanied him to watch over his behavior.
 The ephors were the supreme civil court, but over the kings they had criminal jurisdiction.

 [^50]: In speaking of "democratic" elements in the Spartan constitution, one must of course remember that the citizens as a whole were a ruling class fiercely tyrannizing over the helots, and allowing no power to die perioeci.